LukasMurdock/cse-174/Lab08Walkthrough.md

     - 4.3: If no, print "End" and end

 ### Functions
-I’m too tired to not make this with functions.
+I’m too tired to not make this with functions right now, still a WIP.
 - int getNumberFromUser
 - boolean getRepeatFromUser
 - printTable(int)